darenju/react-flip-page/README.md

 This package allows you to use the cool Flipboard page swipe effect in your React.js apps.

+> Please keep in mind that static content will work best with this component.
+Content like videos and related can produce undesired effects.

 It has a `responsive` option, so you can possibly cover your entire page with it!

 ![Demo GIF](https://raw.githubusercontent.com/darenju/react-flip-page/master/demo.gif)